Conflicts and Confluences of Interest

 So, efforts to be engaged and to be independent can conflict.
 For those who work in the worlds of policy and social change, that tension is fundamental.

-I believe that I should disclosure their relationships with organizations for two reasons.
+I believe that I should disclose my relationships with various organizations for two reasons.
 First, those who read my work should be aware of these relationships and potential conflicts of interest.
 Second, public disclosure creates an occasion for me to reflect tensions between engagement and independence and to de-bias myself.

 Here is a list of those organizations and my relationship to each of them: